How to Plan A Perfect Shanghai Itinerary for 1 to 4 Days 2023/2024

 Where to Stay in Shanghai

 As China’s most populous city and a hot international destination, Shanghai has a large range of accommodation choices, from luxury brands, stylish boutiques to medium-price, cheap hotels.
 You can book a hotel of different stars, or different areas based on your budget and hobby.
 Note that Shanghai’s hotel rates are higher than other cities in China.
 The best place to stay in Shanghai is in the downtown, especially the hotels near the Bund, People’s Square.
 They have good locations and convenient to major attractions, dining and shopping area.
-Lodging in the Former French Concession, you can find cool hotels and upmarket nightlife.
+Lodging in the Wukang Road, you can find cool hotels and upmarket nightlife.
 Meanwhile, you can accommodate in the old town of Shanghai, such as hotels near Yu Garden.
 Staying in Pudong, you can see iconic skyscrapers.
 For short layover or transfer convenience, you can easily find hotels near the airport and train stations.

 Shanghai 144 hour Visa-Free Transit